dngoins/CTI-Course/Lab-Steps/Lesson-18-Lab_01_Threat_intelligence_sharing_and_collaboration.md

 **Steps:**

-4.1 Collaboratively write the intelligence report.
+4.1 Open either the **Standard_NDR_Template_en_v0.9.docx**, **POLICY_Cybersecurity_incident_and_Threat_.docx**, or **Standard_APT-Standard_Template_en.docx**  word documents template and collaboratively write the intelligence report.

-4.2 Ensure clarity, conciseness, and appropriateness for the intended audience.
+4.2 Add the above report components: Executive Summary, Threat Landscape, Incident Analysis, Recommendations and Supporting data setcionts.

 4.3 Use provided templates to structure your report.

+4.4 Use ChatGPT to assist in drafting and refining the report content, ensuring clarity and professionalism.

 ---